quolab/splunk-add-on/.splunkbase/details.md

 ## Use cases

 QuoLab users looking to further enrich their investigations can now bring QuoLab artifacts into Splunk to leverage Splunk's ecosystem and analytics.
+See _Combining QuoLab with Splunk_ below for expanded examples.

 ### Find a specific domain